micromouseonline/robot-notes/docs/authors/content-tabs.md

 ---
 icon:
-subtitle: tabbed content in pages
+subtitle:
 ---

 # Content tabs

-Sometimes, it's desirable to group alternative content under different tabs, e.g. when describing how to access an API from different languages or environments.
+Sometimes, it's desirable to group alternative content under different tabs, e.g. when illustrating some function written in different programming languages.
 Material for MkDocs allows for beautiful and functional tabs, grouping code blocks and other content.

 === "red"
     This is red stuff.
 It must be indented by 4 spaces

 === "green"
     This is green stuff.
-It too must be indented by 4
+It too must be indented by 4 spaces

 === "blue"
-    This is green stuff.
-It too must be indented by 4
+    This is blue stuff.
+Always indent the content by 4 spaces